xzel23/utility/README.md

 # com.dua3.utility

-A small library with utility classes.
+A library with utility classes.

 ## Requirements